micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 'xpm build' completed in 11.346 sec.
 ```

-As it can be seen, `xmake`:

-* creates the usual debug and release build configurations
-* generates the `make` files
-* finally invokes `make` to run the actual build.

 As for any modern builder, subsequent invocations process only the changed file, if any: